 The reasonable use inquiry calls for a look at the entire parcel.
-Thus, if a wetland regulation deprives the owner of using one-third of the property, but the other two-thirds is available for use, the court most likely would find that a taking has not occurred.
-Alternatively, if the regulation limited the use of the developed as housing, the court may find a taking-unless a strong case is made for undue hazard in the area, as in a flood way or storm surge area.
+This, if a wetland regulation deprives the owner of using one-third of the property, but the other two-thirds is available for use, the court most likely would find that a taking has not occurred.
+32 Alternatively, if the regulation limited the use of the property solely to picnicking when surrounding lots were developed as housing, the court may find a taking-unless a strong case is made for undue hazard in the area, as in a flood way or storm surge area.
+33